 Lids must be sterilized in boiling water for at least two minutes.
 Do not touch the contact seal on lids after sterilization.
 Use a magnetic lifter wand to handle lids and jar rings when removing from hot water.

-Coriander seed, bay leaves (crumbled), mustard seed, dill seed and peppercorns may be added as a home prepared pickling spice.
+Coriander seed, bay leaves (crumbled), mustard seed, dill seed, celery seed and peppercorns may be added as a home prepared pickling spice.
 DO NOT USE commercially prepared pickling spice as it may contain cinnamon or cloves.
 True “Kosher-style” pickles do not have these two spices.

 Use only pickling salt!
 Do not use regular table salt or kosher salt.
 Measure carefully according to directions based on volume.